kragen/derctuo/markdown/smart-plumbing.md

 day.

-Different kinds of thermal stores may require different quantities of resources and have different "self-discharge rates" as well as different impulse responses.
+Different kinds of thermal stores may require different quantities of resources and have different “self-discharge rates” as well as different impulse responses.
 Water at 0° represents a cool resource of some 100kJ/kg when the objective temperature is 23°, and can be stored in a pit lined with geomembrane, possibly surrounded and topped